mustafahoda/swell-store-demo/README.md

 3. Open Terminal and run `npm start` which will run the Development Environment
 4. Navigate to http://localhost:3000/

+## Next Steps and Improvements

+- Push Shopping Cart State to Swell Shopping Cart
+- Maintain synchronization between WebApp Shopping Cart and Swell Shopping Cart with Webhooks and API Calls to Swell
+- The sky is the limit with Swell!

 ## Available Scripts

 In the project directory, you can run: